Blue Racer

 Overview:

-Scientific Name: Coluber constrictor foxi
+Scientific Name: Coluber constrictor foxii

-Size: 35 – 75” (adult total length)
+Size: 35 – 75” (total adult length)

 Status: Generally common, though populations in Southern Michigan have experienced declines while some in Northern Michigan have experienced range expansions.